GENERAL INFORMATION LETTER –

 FARMYARD MUSIC PROGRAMME (Included in your monthly school fee)

-The learners enjoy these sessions thoroughly and auditory discrimination is developed while they are having fun with music!
-We follow a separate programme for the Orange class.
+The learners enjoy these sessions thoroughly and while they are having fun with music, they will also obtain a basic knowledge of the different genres of music.

 GROSS MOTOR PROGRAMME (Included in your monthly school fee)

 The learners participate in the outdoor Gross motor programme on Thursdays - February to November.
-This programme is meant for the green, blue, yellow and purple classes, and develops the following:
+This programme has been developed for the Green, Blue, Yellow and Purple classes, and develops the following:

-We use balls, hula hoops, bean bags, trampolines, swings and various other pieces of equipment to prepare different stations where the learners follow a certain route, by completing several specific tasks.
-We change the stations on a regular basis to challenge the learners.
+We use balls, hula hoops, bean bags, trampolines, swings, and various other pieces of equipment to set up different stations where the learners follow a certain route, completing several specific tasks.
+We change the stations regularly to challenge the learners.
 They are always very enthusiastic about the ‘Gladiator course’!

 MOVE TO LEARN PROGRAMME (Included in your monthly school fee)

-In every class, a Move to Learn programme is followed on a daily basis.
+In every class, a Move to Learn programme is followed daily.
 This programme promotes left and right brain integration.
 We do specific physical activities with the learners to develop the following:

 THE DEVELOPMENT OF INDEPENDENCE

-As part of school readiness, a Gr R learner must be able to function independently when it comes to separating from parents in the mornings, eating, dressing and undressing, daily chores, etc.
+As part of school readiness, a Gr RR learner must be able to function independently when it comes to separating from parents in the mornings, eating, dressing, and undressing, daily chores, etc.

-We promote independence and a sense of responsibility in our young learners by giving them the task of taking care of their clothing, toys, school books and doing their homework themselves.
-Parents need only to assist in making sure that the homework instruction is clear to the learner.
+We promote independence and a sense of responsibility in our young learners by giving them the task of taking care of their clothing, toys, books and doing their chores themselves.

-Emotional independence is also vital when your young child goes to Primary school.
-If you promote independence from home as well, your child will become a balanced and self-confident young person you can be proud of.
+Emotional independence is also vital when your young child goes to primary school.
+If you promote independence from home as well, your child will become a balanced and self-confident young person.

-*Do not carry your child in to school, let them walk (wherever possible).
+*Do not carry your child into school, let them walk, if possible.

-*Let them carry their own bags and teach them to look after their stationery and homework books.
+*Let them carry their own bags and teach them to look after their stationery and workbooks.

 PROGRESS REPORTS AND PORTFOLIOS

-The teachers continually assess each learner throughout the year, and you will receive a progress report every term.
+Your child’s teacher is continually assessing her class throughout the year, and you will receive a progress report every term.

 If we find that there is a problem with your child’s progress, we will arrange a meeting with you to discuss the concern and find a solution.